openvinotoolkit/open_model_zoo/demos/3d_segmentation_demo/python/README.md

                         Optional.
 Specify a target device to infer on: CPU, GPU.
                         Use "-d HETERO:<comma separated devices list>" format to specify HETERO plugin.
-  -l PATH_TO_EXTENSION, --path_to_extension PATH_TO_EXTENSION
-                        Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementations.
   -nii, --output_nifti  Show output inference results as raw values -nthreads NUMBER_THREADS, --number_threads NUMBER_THREADS
                         Optional.
 Number of threads to use for inference on CPU (including HETERO cases).
   -s [SHAPE [SHAPE ...]], --shape [SHAPE [SHAPE ...]]
                         Optional.
-Specify shape for a network -c PATH_TO_CLDNN_CONFIG, --path_to_cldnn_config PATH_TO_CLDNN_CONFIG
+Specify shape for a network -ms N1,N2,N3,N4, --mri_sequence N1,N2,N3,N4
-                        Required for GPU custom kernels.
-Absolute path to an .xml file with the kernels description.
-  -ms N1,N2,N3,N4, --mri_sequence N1,N2,N3,N4
                         Optional.
 Transfer MRI-sequence from dataset order to the network order.
   --full_intensities_range